-In the fourth and last part of our analysis, we illustrate a possible explanation for why informational market access barriers persist despite the remarkable benefits to some firms of investing a week of time to learn how to overcome them.
-We model time-constrained firms as spending their time either serving final consumers or fulfilling large contracts.
-They differ in their initial knowledge of how to bid on and win formal contracts, which determines whether the time and effort required to pursue them outweighs potential benefits.
-This establishes a knowledge-threshold; "sellership-capable" firms above this threshold allocate some time to bidding on contracts, while those below focus solely on serving final consumers.
-Winning-contracts training in turn improves firms' contract-winning knowledge.
-However, only firms which were initially relatively knowledgeable (in this dimension) surpass the "bidding threshold".
-The short- and longer-run impact of the training thus depends on initial sellership knowledge, potentially generating poverty traps among firms, even if they aren't subject to credit constraints (Dasgupta & Ray, 1986; Banerjee & Newman, 1993; Banerjee & Duflo, 2005; Buera et al., 2011; Balboni et al., 2021).
+In the fourth and last part of our analysis, we discuss our empirical findings and suggest a possible explanation for why informational market access barriers persist despite the remarkable benefits to some firms of investing a week of time to learn how to overcome them.
+We show that a simple model of time-constrained firms, where managers spend their time either serving final consumers or fulfilling large contracts, is consistent with our findings.
+Heterogeneity in initial knowledge of how to bid on and win formal contracts, and such heterogeneity determining whether the time and effort required to pursue contracts outweighs potential benefits, can then generate poverty traps among firms (Dasgupta & Ray, 1986; Banerjee & Newman, 1993; Banerjee & Duflo, 2005; Buera et al., 2011; Balboni et al., 2021).

-&lt;sup>6We measure the initial characteristics of firms in the sample frame using periodical surveys conducted by the non-profit.
+6We measure the initial characteristics of firms in the sample frame using periodical surveys conducted by the non-profit.
 These were also used to stratify the randomization.

 Our results suggest, perhaps not surprisingly, that suppliers and buyers are collectively better off when more suppliers can effectively bid on contracts.
-Unlike other work (most notably Carrillo et al. (2023)), we do not study allocative efficiency-our goal is instead to estimate what share of firms are excluded from formal markets because of a particular barrier to access.
+Unlike other work (most notably Carrillo et al. (2023)7), we do not study allocative efficiency-our goal is instead to estimate what share of firms are excluded from formal markets because of a particular barrier to access.
 But the initially-constrained firms we identify continue to bid on formal contracts three years post-training, and large buyers continue to award them contracts.
 The simple model we present illustrates why productive firms with the potential to supply large buyers may not learn how to "make" sales on their own-a need to spend their time serving less growth-conducive buyers.

-Only one particular baseline characteristic stands out in the double-LASSO procedure predicting how bidding activity responds to the treatment, and it is consistent with an important role for the ease with which managers can bid on contracts: whether the firm has access to the internet.
-We cannot rule out other interpretations, but the other (group of) predictors instead-and also broadly consistent with our model-tend to capture prior attempts bidding on formal contracts (see also Banerjee et al., 2019).
-Notably, however,
+Only one particular baseline characteristic stands out in the double-LASSO procedure predicting how bidding activity responds to the treatment, and it is consistent with an important role for the ease with which managers can bid on contracts: whether the firm has access to the internet.8 We cannot rule out other interpretations, but the other (group of) predictors instead-and also broadly consistent with our preferred interpretation-tend to capture prior attempts bidding on formal contracts (see also Banerjee et al., 2019).9 Notably, however, the firms which benefit from learning how to sell to large buyers are not more likely to take the week-long training when offered.
+This suggests that the across-

-$^{7}$ Carrillo et al. (2023) study allocative efficiency in a public procurement context where the government randomly allocates contracts to participating firms.
-In their setting (Ecuador), a notably high number of firms participate in each auction (10 on average, 4 at the median).
+7Carrillo et al. (2023) study allocative efficiency in a public procurement context where the government randomly allocates contracts to participating firms.
+In their setting (Ecuador), each auction attracts many bidders (10 on average, 4 at the median).
 They show compelling evidence that, in such a setting, a counterfactual efficient allocation of contracts would only marginally increase welfare.
 The results in this paper suggest that the high participation in Ecuadorian procurement auctions relative to many other contexts may in fact be due in part to its randomization system.

-&lt;sup>8This finding also makes clear that, among "outsider" firms in Liberia-like the firms in our sample-it is difficult even for those with good access to information to learn how to win formal contracts on their own initiative.
+8This finding also makes clear that, among "outsider" firms in Liberia-like the firms in our sample-it is difficult even for those with good access to information to learn how to win formal contracts on their own initiative.
 Instead, information- and communications technology complements such knowledge.